Sauceforge/Saucery/README.md

 ```
 [Test]
 [MethodDataSource(nameof(AllCombinations), Arguments = [new[] { 4, 5 }])]
-public async Task DataDrivenTest(BrowserVersion requestedPlatform, int data)
+public async Task DataDrivenTest(Func<BrowserVersion> requestedPlatform, int data)
 ```

-You can call the class what you like but it must take a `BrowserVersion` and the `data` as a parameter and subclass `SauceryTBase`.
+You can call the class what you like but it must take a `Func<BrowserVersion>` and the `data` as a parameter and subclass `SauceryTBase`.

 `[MethodDataSource(nameof(AllCombinations)...]` is how you tell SauceryT what platforms you want to test on.
 You need to specify a class to do that.
 In this example its called `RequestedPlatformData` but you can call it anything you like.